spraakbanken/sparv-docs/devel_backend_eng.md

 When running the backend with gunicorn (recommended) you may also want to modify the configuration in `html/app/gunicorn_config.py`.

-The recommended place for the Sparv pipeline is the directory `data/pipeline`.
+The suggested location for the Sparv pipeline is the directory `data/pipeline`.

-### Running the Backend
+#### Running the Backend

 The backend is set up to be run with gunicorn which is installed automatically inside the Python virtual environment.
 From the backend directory you can run the following command: